 Take Part in a Walking Festival

 If you prefer to walk with a group of like-minded people, you can join in one of the city’s local walking festivals.
-Likely to be in a slightly different format to previous years, Bathscape is due to hold its annual Bathscape Walking Festival later this year, from 12th to 27th September.
+Slightly different in format to previous years, Bathscape 2020 featured a mainly virtual programme of downloadable walks, videos and activities.
+The annual Bathscape Walking Festival will be back this September, hopefully with more in-person walks pencilled in!

 Join a Local Walking Group